-I was all for trying all sorts of typical accommodation, like ryokans (these traditional inns), a night in a temple, even pitching our tent at a rocky slope at 3000 meter altitude.
+I was all for trying all sorts of typical accommodation, like ryokan (traditional Japanese inns), a night in a temple, even pitching our tent on a rocky slope 3,000 metre-high.
 But capsules?
-Claustrophobic as I am, I was truly wondering why we should force ourselves to spend a night in a 1mx2mx1,25m hotel “room”.
+Claustrophobic as I am, I was truly wondering why we should force ourselves to spend a night in a 1-metre-by-2-metre-by-1.25-metre hotel “room”.
 Scratch that: morgue drawer!

 Doubtful, I decide to take charge of the booking.
 I start browsing the Internet and to my surprise (and relief!) most capsule hotels are for men only.
 Capsule hotels (カプセルホテル, kapuseru hoteru) were originally designed to sleep workers who missed the last train home providing an extremely basic and cheap solution.
 Months ahead, the ones open to both males and females tend to be fully booked already.

 I consider myself lucky when I find a new capsule hotel in the Tsukiji area, close to the location of the tuna auction at the world’s biggest fish market: it will be a lesser evil.
 The next day, we will have to start queuing at 3 a.m. so this is the shortest night that I picked for that experience.

 D-day… Checking in.
 I am pleasantly surprised by the sleek design of the hotel with its stylish bar.
 We are given a “room” key which is in fact the one of a bedside locker as the room per say does not lock.
 It is a good idea to go only with limited luggage… It is still possible to store bulky luggage in the safe corridors.